InfernalWraith/Command-Lists/React.md

 Using `import` instead of `require` to load in JS modules only specifies what kind of method is used to share the code between different JS files.
 ES2015 modules use `import`, whereas CommonJS modules use `require`.

+The React way of returning multiple items from a function is to return them as an array, whereas the common JS way is to return them inside an object.
+Either way works.

+A VM isn't needed for the deployment of a React application because it isn't executing any code on any server, but hosting plain static files (unlike the *Node JS API*, for example).
+This means it costs dramatically less to deploy a React application compared to applications which execute code, and thus need VMs.

+To deploy with Vercel, first install the Vercel CLI using `npm install -g vercel`.
+After that, `cd` into the project directory, then do `vercel login`.
+Next, type `vercel` into the command line, and just press Enter to accept the default values since they work just fine for `create-react-app` projects.
+The app will then be deployed online.
+After making changes to the app, it can be redeployed with the `vercel --prod` command.

+To deploy with Netlity, all work is done on their website.
+You must create a GitHub repo for the project, push the project onto the repo, then link your GitHub profile with Netlify.
+After that select **New site from Git**, select the repository you want to use, and you're done.
+The deployment URL is random initially, but can be changed in the settings afterwards.
+Netlify syncs with the GitHub repository, so the project is automatically deployed again after every push.
+Vercel can also be set up to track a GitHub repo.

 ___
 ## JSX
 JSX syntax differs from HTML in a few ways.